Some Pacific Island Nations Are Turning To China. Climate Change Is A Factor

 But America's interest in the South Pacific historically has waxed and waned, depending on geo-strategic concerns, says Scott Kroeker, interim senior manager of the Pacific Islands Development Program at the East-West Center in Honolulu.

-"Whenever another rival power starts to rear their head in the region, the U.S. says, 'Oh, we better pay attention,'" Kroeker says.
+"Whenever another rival power starts to rear their head in the region, the U.S. says, 'Oh, we better pay attention,' " Kroeker says.

 Since World War II, the U.S. has kept relatively good relations with the North Pacific island nations, Kroeker says.
 The Marshall Islands, the Federated States of Micronesia and Palau each have bilateral agreements with the U.S. known as compacts of free association.
 They receive hundreds of millions of dollars in U.S. aid and depend on Washington for defense.